matsen/ai-at-hhmi/expanded/experimental-design-750-words.md

 Our next step is to use DASMs to understand viral evolution.
 We already have a neutral model for SARS-CoV-2, which incorporates local sequence context, RNA pairing, and genomic position effects.
 We are now building the same type of model for influenza.

 With these ingredients, the DASM inference will proceed as for antibodies.
-As before, we will infer parent-child pairs of sequences from large phylogenetic trees built on multiple sequence alignments.
 In contrast to the case of antibodies, we will not be able to ignore insertions and deletions in evolution.
 We will infer gappy internal sequences using either gap coding or the recently-developed linear-time ArPIP algorithm.

 We will begin by inferring a DASM on just H3N2 sequences, and then progressively add other subtypes and viral families.
 At every stage we will evaluate the accuracy of the prediction by comparing them to baselines using held-out data.
-Baseline models will include typical mutation models used in phylogenetics, Goldman-Yang models, and also Jesse Bloom's ExpCM models that include some deep mutational scanning (DMS) information; DMS is a lab assay that tests function of sequences after replacing every amino acid at every site with every other amino acid.
-Held-out data could be a subtree, or a separate tree (e.g. H1N1).
+Baseline models will include typical mutation models used in phylogenetics, Goldman-Yang models, ESM, and also Jesse Bloom's ExpCM models that include data from deep mutational scanning (DMS) experiments that test protein function after applying every possible amino acid mutation.

 We will also experiment with using conditional model fitting incorporating DMS data.
 That is, we will use a loss that incorporates a DMS prediction task, however the sequence used for prediction will be labeled with a token that indicates that we are predicting DMS and not natural evolution.
 This is important because natural evolution reflects many selection pressures that are not present for a lab DMS experiment.